Learn about code storage as it relates to execution of deployments

 deploy

-method as shown in the examples below - Specify the library in a
+method as shown in the examples belowrequirements.txt

-file and reference the file in thepull
+file and reference the file in the pull

-step of theprefect.yaml
+step of the prefect.yaml

-The examples below show how to create a deployment with flow code in a cloud provider storage location.
+file like this:The examples below show how to create a deployment with flow code in a cloud provider storage location.

 For each example, we show how to access code that is publicly available.